Amphitrite (1789 ship)

 Amphitrite's origins are obscure.
 She first appeared in Lloyd's Register in 1789.
 Her entry notes that she had been almost rebuilt in 1783 and had undergone a good repair in 1788, presumably under a different name.
-From 1789 to 1799 she was a whaler in the Northern (Greenland) Whale Fishery.
-She then started on a voyage as a slave ship but capsized off the coast of Africa.
+From 1789 to 1799 she was a whaler in the British northern whale fishery.
+She then started on a voyage as a Liverpool-based slave ship in the triangular trade in enslaved people.
+She capsized off the coast of Africa on her first voyage.

 Career

+In 1788 the King's Dock opened in Liverpool.
+On 3 October, the Greenland whaler Amphitrite, Pagan, master, was the first vessel to enter the dock.

-Slave voyage and loss
+Enslaving voyage and loss

 Captain James Cosnahan acquired a letter of marque on 20 March 1799.
-Cosnachan (or Cosmacher) sailed Amphitrite (or Amphitut) from Liverpool on 16 June, bound for Bonny; she was legally allowed to transport up to 470 slaves.
+Cosnachan (or Cosmacher) sailed Amphitrite (or Amphitut) from Liverpool on 16 June, bound for Bonny; she was legally allowed to transport up to 470 captives.
+In 1799, 156 vessels sailed from British ports bound on enslaving voyages; 134 of the vessels came from Liverpool.

 Lloyd's List (LL) reported on 10 January 1800 that Amphitrite, Cochrane, master, had capsized at New Calabar, Africa.